-- A charge for the acquisition of the interest in the property, plant or equipment - applied to write down the lease liability, and - A finance charge (debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement)
+- a charge for the acquisition of the right to use the property, plant or equipment which is applied to write down the lease liability, and - a finance charge which is debited to the Financing and Investment

+Income and Expenditure line in the Comprehensive Income and Expenditure Statement.

-Property, plant and equipment recognised under finance leases is accounted for using the policies applied generally to such assets, subject to depreciation being charged over the lease term if this is shorter than the asset's estimated useful life (where ownership of the asset does not transfer to the Authority at the end of the lease period).
+Right-of-use assets recognised under leases are accounted for using the policies applied generally to Property, Plant and Equipment assets, subject to depreciation being charged over the lease term if this is shorter than the asset's estimated useful life.
+This will include valuation where the cost model does not provide a reliable proxy for the current value of the right-of-use asset.

 The Authority is not required to raise council tax to cover depreciation or revaluation and impairment losses arising on leased assets.
-Instead, a prudent annual contribution is made from revenue funds towards the deemed capital investment in accordance with statutory requirements.
-Depreciation and revaluation and impairment losses are therefore substituted by a revenue contribution on the General Fund Balance by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.
+Instead, a prudent annual contribution is made from revenue funds towards the deemed capital investment in accordance with statutory requirements for minimum revenue provision.
+Depreciation and revaluation and impairment losses are therefore substituted by a revenue contribution in the general fund balance, by way of an adjusting transaction with the capital adjustment account in the movement in reserves statement for the difference between the two.

-Rentals paid under operating leases are charged to the Comprehensive Income and Expenditure Statement as an expense of the services benefiting from use of the leased property, plant or equipment.
-Charges are made on a straight-line basis over the life of the lease; even if this does not match the pattern of payments (e.g. there is a rent free period at the commencement of the lease).
+Where leases are for items of low value, amounts paid under the lease are charged to the Comprehensive Income and Expenditure Statement as an expense of the services benefitting from use of the leased item.
+For these purpose, the Authority has determined that items with a value of less than £10,000 when new are low value.
+Charges are made on a straight-line basis over the life of the lease.